dushi27/depot/README.md

 ##E-commerce Web App

 Book-Z is a business to consumer e-commerce Ruby on Rails application built based on Agile Web Development (4th edition).
-Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a> using Heroku cloud server.
-Please feel free to explore the consumer interface and the admin interface of the application (admin username: john and password: john2014).
-The application also utilize Mendrill email API, Google Analytics for user behavior analytics.
+Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a>.
+Please feel free to explore the consumer interface and the admin interface of the application (admin username: bookzrails and password: bookzrails2014).
 If you have any questions, concerns or issues please feel free to contact me via <a href="https://twitter.com/Dushyanthi1">@Dushyanthi1</a> twitter handle.

 The following documentation describes how to;

+1. About and Technical Specs

-1. How to use the Products API
+2. How to use the Products API

-2. Create a locat copy of the application
+3. Create a locat copy and testing

+##About and Technical Specs

+Book-z is built using Ruby on Rails version 4.1.1 and Ruby 2.1.1.
+It is currently in production using Postgresql database on Heroku cloud scalable server.
+It also integrate Mendrill email infrastructure and Google Analytics for application usage statistics.

 ##Using the Products API